 Customer service SMS

-Handling customer service-related questions and concerns is a popular and valuable form of SMS for brands.
+Handling customer service-related questions and concerns is a popular and valuable form of SMS marketing for brands.
 SMS provides a quick and direct avenue to alert customers of purchase confirmations, shipping notifications and updates, delivery notifications, and any other pertinent information.

 Beyond alerts and updates, texting is becoming consumers’ preferred method of communicating with customer service representatives about pressing issues.
 We’re all familiar with the nerve-wracking scenarios of being on hold with the customer service department for up to an hour or more or waiting days for a response to a customer service email.
+But with SMS, shoppers actually want to talk with brands.

 In a consumer survey of over 2,000 adults, 44% of active texters would rather initiate an immediate text conversation instead of waiting on hold for a customer service agent.
 Conversational commerce via SMS — if done properly – can eliminate those customer frustrations and allow you to resolve problems quickly.